tcltk/tcl/doc/markdown/OpenTcp.md

 # Platform issues

-On Unix platforms, the socket handle is a Unix file descriptor as returned by the **socket** system call.
+On Unix platforms, the socket handle is a Unix file descriptor as returned by the [socket] system call.
 On the Windows platform, the socket handle is a **SOCKET** as defined in the WinSock API.

+[socket]: socket.md
+[vwait]: vwait.md